pygame/pygame/docs/reST/ref/freetype.rst

       | :sl:`padded boundary mode`
       | :sg:`pad -> bool`

-      If set :const:`True`, then the text boundary rectangle will be inflated to match that of :class:`font.Font`.
+      If set ``True``, then the text boundary rectangle will be inflated to match that of :class:`font.Font <pygame.font.Font>`.
       Otherwise, the boundary rectangle is just large enough for the text.

    .. attribute:: ucs4